macehub-team/IEDC-WEB-FINAL/README.md

 # IEDC-WEB-FINAL
-Checkout the website of IEDC EXECOME here -> https://iedc.macehub.in/
+Checkout the website of IEDC EXECOM here -> https://iedc.macehub.in/